swissbib/sbvf2/sbDocumentation/HowTo_DisplayTemplateFilenames.md

-# How to Display Template Filenames during Development
+## How to Display Template Filenames during Development

-During development, it is possible to include hidden comments into the source code of HTML/XML pages which show the beginning and the end of all the templates used to genarate the HTML/XML page.
+During development, it is possible to include hidden comments into the source code of HTML/XML pages which show the beginning and the end of all the templates used to generate the HTML/XML page.

 ## How it works